-During Q2 2022, the Company entered into promissory notes with various individuals (the "Promissory Notes"), including current investors, members of management and other unrelated parties in exchange for cash of \$7.0 million (the "Promissory Notes").
-The Promissory Notes mature on the earlier of one year from issuance or close of the merger with SWAG (Note 15) and bear per annum interest at the rate of 7.75% plus the greater of 3.50% or the prime rate as published by the Wall Street Journal.
-The Company is required to make nine interest-only payments, followed by three principal and interest payments.
+During the second quarter of 2022, the Company entered into promissory notes with various individuals (the "Promissory Notes"), including current investors, members of management and other unrelated parties in exchange for cash in an amount equal to \$7.0 million (the "Promissory Notes").
+The Promissory Notes were due to mature on the earlier of (a) one year from issuance or (b) the closing of the Business Combination (Note 1) and bore per annum interest at the rate of 7.75% plus the greater of 3.50% or the prime rate as published by the Wall Street Journal.
+The Company was required to make nine interest-only payments, followed by three principal and interest payments.
 In connection with the Promissory Notes, the Company issued warrants ("Promissory Note Warrants") to purchase up to 31,024 shares of common stock of the Company at an exercise price of \$0.01 per share (Note 7).
-Upon payment in full of the Promissory Notes, the Company is required to make an additional final payment ("Final Payment") of \$3.5 million.
+Upon payment in full of the Promissory Notes, the Company was required to make an additional final payment ("Final Payment") of \$3.5 million.